ianksalter/shv/md/systems-design.md

 some form of heat pump option.
 It might be worth considering fault tolerant water heating options but this may be overkill.

+If underfloor heating is installed - would it be advisable to have two cylinders one for hot water and one for underploor heating.

+Need to think about weight of tanks on the bathroom wall.

 ## Space Heating and Cooling

 We need to heat the place in the midst of winter and cool the place at the hight of summer.

 Here we need to look at mini split system options as well as considering underfloor heating.

+Minisplits need to run refegrient and also drainage.
+Need to think about drainage

+from both the external and internal units.

+Maybe able to drain into other drainage systems - but would have to put atrap on to avoid smells

+Underfloor heating option €100 - €150 per sq meter -

+THis is long pipes set into floor. with topology.

 ## Ventilation